 All advanced options are set per build target.
 This means that, for example, when you click the Advanced Options link for an iOSApple’s mobile operating system.
 More info

-A development build includes debug symbols and enables the ProfilerA window that helps you to optimize your game.
+|Development Builds||A development build includes debug symbols and enables the ProfilerA window that helps you to optimize your game.
 It shows how much time is spent in the various areas of your game.
-For example, it can report the percentage of time spent rendering, animating or in your game logic.
+For example, it can report the percentage of time spent rendering, animating, or in your game logic.
 More info

 See in Glossary.

-Sometimes you need to manipulate the project files before or after the project is built in Unity.
-Examples include copying variables from an external file into the project, processing Assets, or working with plug-insA set of code created outside of Unity that creates functionality in Unity.
+|Pre-Export Method||Manipulate Project files before the Project is built.
+Examples include copying variables from an external file into the Project, processing Assets, or working with plug-insA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary that require special treatment.
 For more information, see Pre- and post-export methods.

 When building for iOS, you might need to include various frameworks after the Unity build process is done, but before the Xcode build process starts.

-See documentation on Xcode frameworks for more information.
+See Xcode frameworks for more information.